New Student Advising & Registration

 You will receive an email notifying you of how to book with either your LAS General or LAS Major advisor.
 Please allow 1-2 business days to pass before attempting to book this appointment, as we need to assign your advisor.
 To learn more about advising and our services, watch our New Transfer Student Welcome Video.

-Please note: appointments begin in June 2.
+Please note: new transfer students can begin booking appointments on May 11.
+Appointments with major advisors begin June 1.
+Appointments with general advisors begin June 8.
 For step by step instructions on how to book your appointment, watch this video.

 Additionally, we maintain our calendar appointments two-three weeks in advance.
 If you do not see an appointment that works in your schedule, make sure you are booking no further than three weeks in advance.
 If you are experiencing issues with booking, please email LASNewAdvising@uic.edu.